-III.
-AIR QUALITY: Where available, the significance criteria established by the applicable air quality manage-ment or air pollution control district may be relied upon to make the following determinations.
-Would the project:

-a.
-Conflict with or obstruct implementation of the applicable air quality plan? $\bowtie$ b.
-Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c.
-Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?
-(Source: 11) d.
-Expose sensitive receptors to substantial pollutant concentrations?
-(Source: 11) $\boxtimes$

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e.
 Create objectionable odors affecting a substantial number of people?
-(Source: 11) $\boxtimes$

-Discussion (a-e): This project was sent to the San Luis Obispo County Air Pollution Control District (APCD) for review to determine if an Air Quality Study would be necessary for the project.
-APCD staff indicated that since there is no development proposed, the General Plan Amendment, Rezone, and Tract would not create impacts to Air Quality.
-In conjunction with the development of each parcel, the air quality impacts will need to be evaluated.
-The grading necessary to install the new road would be addressed as part of the grading permit, where standard dust control measures would be applied to the grading permit.

-While there would not be Air Quality impacts resulting from this General Plan Amendment, Rezone, and Tract Map, since there is no development occurring, a mitigation measure will be added that indicates that future development will need to be evaluated to determine if there will be potential future project-related air quality impacts with the development of each lot.
-It may be determined that mitigation measures are necessary to reduce air quality impacts to a level of insignificance.
-Since air quality impacts will be evaluated as part of the development review process of each parcel, and any necessary mitigation will be required to reduce air quality impacts to a level of insignificance, this projects impacts on air quality will be less than significant with the mitigation measure incorporated.
-See mitigation measure AQ-1 in the Mitigation Monitoring and Reporting Table, Attachment 1.

-IV.
-BIOLOGICAL RESOURCES: Would the project:

-a.
-Have a substantial adverse effect, either

-directly or through habitat modifications, on

-any species identified as a candidate,

-sensitive, or special status species in local $\boxtimes$

-or regional plans, policies, or regulations, or

-by the California Department of Fish and

-Game or U.S. Fish and Wildlife Service?

-Discussion: The Biological Report prepared by Althouse and Meade, Inc, dated August 2014, indicates that five (5) special status plant species have potential to occur in the Study Area based on review of known ecological requirements of these species and habitat conditions observed, however no special status plant species were detected in the Study Area during botanical surveys in January, February, April and May 2014.
-No impacts to special status plants are expected from the proposed project since it does not include physical construction and site disturbance; therefore no mitigations are required.
+(Source: 11) \boxtimes Discussion (a-e) : This project was sent to the (APCD) for review to determine if an Air Ostaff indicated that since there is no developm.
+Tract would not create impacts to Air Quality air quality impacts will need to be evaluated addressed as part of the grading permit, when grading permit.
+Quality Study value proposed, y.
+In conjunction of the grading of would be necess the General Plan on with the devel necessary to inst ary for the pro Amendment, opment of eac all the new roa pject.
+APCD Rezone, and h parcel, the ad would be Thile there would not be Air Quality impacts resulting from this General Plan Amendment, Rezond Tract Map, since there is no development occurring, a mitigation measure will be added the dicates that future development will need to be evaluated to determine if there will be potential ture project-related air quality impacts with the development of each lot.
+It may be determined the itigation measures are necessary to reduce air quality impacts to a level of insignificance.
+Since a hality impacts will be evaluated as part of the development review process of each parcel, and an excessary mitigation will be required to reduce air quality impacts to a level of insignificance, the ojects impacts on air quality will be less than significant with the mitigation measure incorporated the mitigation measure AQ-1 in the Mitigation Monitoring and Reporting Table, Attachment 1.
+IV .
+BIOLOGICAL RESOURCES: Would the project: a.
+Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
+Discussion: The Biological Report prepartindicates that five (5) special status plant status plant status plant status plant special pecies have points of these re detected in the local impacts to see the pecies of the otential to occur species and hal he Study Area of special status pla in the Study bitat condition during botanica ants are expect Area based as observed, al surveys in ted from the mitigations are required.

 Potentially Less Than Less Than No

 Significant Significant Significant Impact

-Impact with Impact
+Impact With Impact

 Mitigation

 Incorporated